uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 * Have you written at least three tests to show the program is correct, or even more tests if the problem prescribes this?
 * Do the tests give the expected output?

-### Hacker Exercises

-When you have double checked and submitted your exercises, you can proceed with the hacker exercises.
-Do the recursion problems first, and then the bingo exercise.